deanmoses/tacocat-gallery-flexbox/README.md

 # tacocat-flexbox

-Static HTML prototype of Tacocat photo gallery using Flexbox CSS
+Static HTML prototype of Tacocat photo gallery using more modern HTML and CSS that doesn't support IE11.
+In particular, flexbox.

-# How to use
+## How to use

 Open index.html in a browser.
 No Node.js needed.